-The estate is located in the municipality of Saint-Pey-d'Armens in the extreme eastern part of the area Saint-Emilion (Bordeaux).
+The estate is located in the commune of Saint-Pey-d'Armens in the far eastern part of the area Saint-Emilion (Bordeaux).
 It is owned by Jean-François Julien.
-The company was classified in 2012 as "Grand Cru Classé".
-The vineyards cover 3.5 hectares of vineyards, with the varieties Merlot (70%) and Cabernet Franc (30%) are planted.
-It is one of the oldest vineyards in Saint-Émilion, with around 1.5 hectares already over 100 years old.
-The yield is therefore very low, in 2009 it was only 25 hl / ha.
-Only from this part of the area will the Grand Vin produced.
-The long-lived red wine is aged for 18 months in 100% new oak barrels.
+The establishment was classified as a "Grand Cru Classé" in 2012.
+The vineyards cover 3.5 hectares of vines planted with Merlot (70%) and Cabernet Franc (30%).
+It is one of the oldest vines in Saint-Émilion, because around 1.5 hectares are over 100 years old.
+The yield is accordingly very low, in 2009 it was only 25 hl / ha.
+Only from this part of the surface is the Grand Vin produced.
+The long-lived red wine is aged for 18 months in 100% new barriques.
 The second wine is produced after the owner's daughter under the name "Mathilde (Château La Fleur Morange)".
-It ripens on average for 8 months in 50% new oak barrels.
+It matures for 8 months on average in 50% new barriques.